 Drawbacks of link in bio

-While the link in your bio can bring customers to your website or even let them make purchases from your Instagram account, there are several downsides to using this link for e-commerce:
+While link in bio can bring customers to your website or even let them make purchases from your Instagram account, there’s certain downsides to using this link for e-commerce:

 - It’s cumbersome.
 Directing users first to your bio and then to your website via a call to action involves asking them to take multiple steps, which they may not follow through on.